lukacsg/openlostcat/README.md

 }
 ```

+An implication condition being evaluated for a single object (tag bundle) is basically equivalent to a disjunction (_OR_ condition) where all its premises are negated and its single conclusion remains positive.
+Therefore, if any of the premises evaluates to false, the implication becomes true for the object (tag bundle) without looking at its conclusion or further premises.

-Note, that the implication is an universal condition, that is, a category defined by a single implication will match only if _all_ queried map elements in its proximity matches the condition.
+Applying to sets of tag bundles, the implication is in fact a universal condition, that is, a category defined by a single implication will match only if _all_ queried map elements in its proximity matches the condition.
 In the example above, it means each element having a _public\_transport_ tag with either a _stop\_position_ or _platform_ value must have a _wheelchair_ tag as well with the value _yes_ or _designated_.

 Warning!
-The truth of implication does not mean there is any map object in the proximity with the given premises.
+From the above, it follows that the truth of implication does not mean there is any map object in the proximity with the given premises.
 The above example rules will match even if there is no public transport station in the proximity.

 ### All-Condition (universal quantification)